uniot-io/uniot-docs/platform/sandbox/visual-editor/variables.md

 # Variables

-Variables allow you to store, retrieve, and manipulate data within the script.
-They are essential for keeping track of changing values, such as sensor readings, user inputs, or counters.
+Variables store and manage data in your scripts.
+Use variables to track changing values like sensor readings, counters, states, or calculated results.

 {% hint style="info" %}

-Note: Before using a variable, you typically create it through a corresponding section in the toolbox.
-Once created, it can be used and modified throughout your program.
-Variables are case-sensitive and should have meaningful names to make your code easier to understand.
+Create variables through the Variables section in the toolbox before using them.
+Variable names are case-sensitive - choose meaningful names to make your code easier to understand.

 {% endhint %}